NVIDIA/NVFlare/examples/advanced/keycloak-site-authentication/README.md

 At the prompt, enter the user email `myuser@example.com`, and then provide the password to `site_a` KeyCloak.

-### User authentication when running jobs
+### Require authenticated admin user when running jobs

-With this system set up, the `site_a` will require additional user authentication when submitting and running a job. `site_b` does not have this additional security requirement.
+With this system set up, the `site_a` will require only the authenticated admin user to be able to submit and run a job. `site_b` does not have this additional security requirement.
 Any admin user can submit and run the job.

 Let's choose the `hello-numpy-sag` job from the `hello-world` examples.
 For demonstrating purpose, let's change the `min_clients` in the job meta.json to 1.

 #### Authenticated admin user

-* `myuser@example.com` corrected authenticated to `site_a` KeyCloak system.
-When he submitting the job, the `hello-numpy-sag` job is successfully running on both `site_a` and `site_b`.
+* `myuser@example.com` is successfully authenticated to `site_a` KeyCloak system.
+The `hello-numpy-sag` job is successfully submitted and run on both `site_a` and `site_b`.

 #### Un-authenticated admin user